 In that split second, his natural reaction was to let go of the hammer, and Fred, being no hand to thwart nature, let it go.

-My father never tires of describing the look on Fred’s face, or the odd, little-girl screech that came bleating from his throat in that instant of truth when he looked up to realize that he had just thrown a two-pound claw hammer and a six-foot copperhead straight up into that beautiful spring sky, directly over his own head, and that both were now on their way back down.
+My father never tired of describing the look on Fred’s face, or the odd, little-girl screech that came bleating from his throat in that instant of truth when he looked up to realize that he had just thrown a two-pound claw hammer and a six-foot copperhead straight up into that beautiful spring sky, directly over his own head, and that both were now on their way back down.